keramics/keramics/docs/formats/src/vmdk.md

 | 1648 | 4 | | Value to determine if the extent data file was cleanly closed (or dirty flag)
 | 1652 | 396 | | Unknown (Padding)

-> Note that the parent filename seems not to be set in recent delta sparse
+> Note that the parent file name seems not to be set in recent delta sparse
 > extent files.

 ### Grain directory